KxSystems/kx-vscode/README.md

 Use these steps:

 1. Enable the q process to communicate with Visual Studio Code.

     To do this, [set the q process to listen on a port](https://code.kx.com/q/basics/ipc).
 Make a note of the port number that you use; you need this in the next step to connect Visual Studio Code to the port.

-1. Specify details of the port in Visual Studio Code.
+1. Configure the connection in Visual Studio Code.

     To do this, click **Connect to kdb server** in the KX side bar.

     FIXME image connecttokdbserver.jpg

     If this button is not displayed, select **Add new connection** from the context menu.

     FIXME image addnewconnection.jpg

-    At the prompt, select *Enter a kdb endpoint* and respond to the prompts:
+    Select *Enter a kdb endpoint* and respond to the prompts:

     *Enter a name or alias for the connection*